researchsoft/website/content/taskforces/20-content.md

 **Software sections of [RDA COVID-19 Guidelines and Recommendations](https://www.rd-alliance.org/group/rda-covid19-rda-covid19-omics-rda-covid19-epidemiology-rda-covid19-clinical-rda-covid19-1)** for policy makers, funders and the research community.
 [Final recommendations](https://www.rd-alliance.org/group/rda-covid19-rda-covid19-omics-rda-covid19-epidemiology-rda-covid19-clinical-rda-covid19-1) helping COVID-19 stakeholders follow best practices to maximize the efficiency of their work, and to act as a blueprint for future emergencies.

 **Evidence for the importance of research software**.
 This task force presented its outcomes in this [blog](https://doi.org/10.5281/zenodo.3884311) posted by [URSSI](http://urssi.us/blog/2020/06/08/evidence-for-the-importance-of-research-software/), [SSI](https://www.software.ac.uk/blog/2020-06-08-evidence-importance-research-software) and [Netherlands eScience Centre](https://blog.esciencecenter.nl/evidence-for-the-importance-of-research-software-1cb4a49077f3) in June 2020.
 This work identified and analysed resources that demonstrate the importance of research software to research outcomes, to provide information for sharing with key influencers.

+## Community consultations

+ReSA community consultations facilitate discussions to identify and prioritise challenges across ReSA's three key themes: people, policy and infrastructure.
+Community consultations are core ReSA activities, enabling the community to collaborate on elucidating how to advance visibility of research software.

+The **[ReSA People Roadmap](https://www.researchsoft.org/documents/people-roadmap.pdf)** community consultation facilitated identification and prioritisation of the major issues related to people (or personnel) challenges faced by the research software community, including research software engineers.
+The People Roadmap  interviewed 28 research software initiatives to identify strategies and programs across, to identify common issues and priorities.

+* Roles/careers/recognition, e.g., Research Software Engineers (RSEs), research software product managers, research software community managers
+* Skills needed and provision of training (including resources such as best practice guides)
+* Community/team development, including diversity, equity and inclusion
+* Policy such as best practice examples relating to personnel issues
+* Infrastructure, physical infrastructure and standards in areas such as software citation that support people-themed issues